 If you’re looking to pay for your college education, student loans are a common way to go—after you’ve exhausted scholarships and grants, of course.
-But when it’s time to search for a student loan, where do you start looking for a loan?
+But when it’s time to search for a student loan, where do you even start?

 The best way to start your student loan search is by filling up the FAFSA or Free Application for Federal Student Aid.
-You can get this form from the Federal Student Aid website or from your guidance counselor or your school’s financial aid office.
+You can get this form from the Federal Student Aid website.
+Or, talk to your guidance counselor or your school’s financial aid office.
 When you fill out the FAFSA, you may qualify for federal student loans, as well as financial aid packages from colleges.

 Institutional & Federal Loans